Fleckism/SecurityPlus/SecurityPlus/5B Cryptographic Modes of Operation.md

 Key exchange using a digital envelope.
 (Images © 123RF.com.)

-Note that in this process, it is the recipient's public key that is used to perform encryption and the recipient's private key that is used for decryption.
-The validity of the whole digital envelope can be proved using a message authentication code.
+Note that in this process, it is the recipient's public key that is used to perform encryption and the recipient's private key that is used for decryption. **The validity of the whole digital envelope can be proved using a message authentication code**.

 In all these implementations, it is critical that the private key be kept secure and available only to the authorized user.